Resources for Supporting Families Coping with Chronic Illness

 Other types of social workers, not just those working in clinical settings, can play an important role in helping families manage chronic illnesses.

-“People that work in community mental health, people that work in religious settings, people that work in schools—I think across the board, no matter what kind of a role a social worker’s in, they’re going to come across somebody who lives with chronic health challenges,” Fine said.
+“People that work in community mental health, people that work in religious settings, people that work in schools—I think across the board, no matter what kind of a role a social workers in, they’re going to come across somebody who lives with chronic health challenges,” Fine said.

 1. Caregivers, especially parents, do not set aside time for themselves.